Tuesday, August 25, 2009

 The next law, 23:1, is that a person cannot marry his father's former wife (not his mother).
 Rofe notes that this law connects with the laws of the tsitsit since 22:12 refers to the corner, kanfot, of the garment, and 23:1 explains that one is not to reveal one's father's kenaf.
 Another possibility is that sexual relations between the son and his father's former wife impinges on his father, just as the case of the new wife who was found not to be a virgin impinges on her father, 22:21.
 In addition, the father is mentioned prominently in the laws of the bride whose virginity is under question, 22:15,16, and when there is sexual relations between a man and single woman, 22:29, the previous verse to the law of 23:1.
 Finally, the law of 23:1 continues the idea of the laws by the engaged woman, 22:23-27, since there the woman is "off-limits" to other men even though she is not married, and so too here, the father's former wife is "off-limits" to the son even though now she is single.

 The next law, 23:2, is that a man who is castrated cannot enter G-d's congregation.
-Altar (2004, p.
+Alter (2004, p.
 991) notes, "The prohibition, then, is thematically related to the immediately preceding prohibition against uncovering one's father's skirt, both expressing a horror of violation of the body of the father."
 Or, to vary this idea, when a son marries his father's former wife, he has in a sense castrated his father.

 The next two laws, 23:3-7 begin with phrase "X shall not be admitted, lo yavoh, into G-d's congregation," which is the same opening statement of the previous law of 23:2.
-Rofe also suggests that 23:3, the prohibition not to allow a mamzer into G-d's congregation, is connected with 23:1 since a child from a forbidden sexual relationship such as the one recorded in 23:1 is considered a mamzer.
+Rofe also suggests that 23:3, the prohibition not to allow a mamzer into G-d's congregation, is connected with 23:1 since a child from a forbidden sexual relationship such as the one recorded in 23:1 is considered a mamzer

 The next set of laws, 23:8,9, is not to abhor an Edomite or an Egyptian.
 These laws follow 23:4-7 since they deal with foreigners, just as 23:4-7 refers to Moavites and Ammonites.
 Again the word yavoh, appears, 23:9, that the third generation Edomite and Egyptian can join G-d's congregation, and this word was in 23:2,3,4, though there the phrase is lo yavoh.